-A pre-emptive right is the right of existing stockholders to purchase new issues of the company stock before it is offered to the public, so that existing stockholders can maintain proportionate ownership of the company, if desired.
+Stock rights (aka pre-emptive rights, subscription rights, oversubscription privilege) are rights given to existing stockholders to purchase new issues of the company stock before it is offered to the public, so that existing stockholders can maintain proportionate ownership of the company, if desired.
 Although most states have laws that give shareholders pre-emptive rights, the company may, depending on the law, pay stockholders a fee to waive their pre-emptive rights or the pre-emptive rights may exist only if so specified in the corporate charter.
-Pre-emptive rights were more prevalent in the past, but are rare today.
+Pre-emptive rights were more prevalent in the past, but are rare today in the United States.
+However, pre-emptive rights are prevalent in Europe, since European security laws typically require that the companies offer their shareholders the right of first refusal.

 A stockholder usually receives 1 right for each stock owned at the rights record date, when the rights certificates are issued to shareholders as of the rights record date.
 This gives the stockholder the right, but not the obligation, to buy additional shares of stock at the subscription price.
 To buy an additional share of stock requires a certain number of rights, and the number of rights required will be the quotient of the number of issued shares divided by the number of newly issued shares.
 If there is a remainder, then there will be a dollar amount added to the number of rights required to purchase each share.
 This will allow the shareholder to buy enough shares to maintain proportionate ownership, but no more.